oxfordroadmap/vis/content/post/teaching-AI-basics-eg-Git/index.en.md

 ## 🏋2️⃣  Foundations for LLM-Powered Apps

-_The second course_, called ***"Web Development—  LLM-Powered Apps"*** integrates essential  `API services`, `LLM`, and relevant `software & AI engineering` knowledge, with strong focus on practical applications using modern coding and deployment platforms such as Github and Huggingface.
+_The second course_, called ***"Web Development—  LLM-Powered Apps"*** integrates essential  `API services`, `LLM`, and relevant `software & AI engineering` knowledge, with strong focus on practical applications using modern coding and deployment platforms such as Github and [🤗Hugging Face Hub ](https://huggingface.co/docs/hub/index).

 Learners are also expected to **observe, learn, and practice** critical **Continuous Integration** and **Continuous Deployment** (CI/CD) software/AI engineering skills,  aiming at automating and streamlining AI agent development lifecycles.